JEE Main Important Physics formulas

 Class 10 Science Chapter 10 - Human Eye and Colourful World (HOTS Questions) will assess in-depth knowledge and concept application.
 The questions are not basic ones because they make students develop their own way of thinking about real-life phenomena, such as myopia, dispersion, and atmospheric refraction.

-Q1: The angle of a prism is $30^{\circ}$ and its refractive index is $\sqrt{2}$ and one of the surface is silvered.
-At what angle of incidence, a ray should be incident on one surface so that after reflection from the silvered surface, it retraces its path?
+Q1: The angle of a prism is $30^{\circ}$, and its refractive index is $\sqrt{2}$, and one of the surfaces is silvered.
+At what angle of incidence should a ray be incident on one surface so that after reflection from the silvered surface, it retraces its path?

 Answer: